Looking for mom quotes that inspire you?

-Our words as parents are so powerful to our children.
+Words as parents are so powerful to our children.
 Not as powerful as our action but still very powerful.
 I know I have been guilty of saying some harsh comments when my daughter is acting out because I am just so fed up with her behavior and frustrated.

-But then I sit there in guilt thinking if she hears her mom calling her mean because she is not sharing that she will really believe she is a mean person.
-And view herself in that light.
+After the situation, I sit there in guilt thinking if she hears her mom calling her mean because she is not sharing that she will really believe she is a mean person.

-No, I don’t think that happens from very rare comments like that.
-But often times we get in habits of how we speak to our children.
+No, I don’t think that happens from very rare comments.
+But oftentimes we get in habits of how we speak to our children.

-If you are constantly putting your child down when they are misbehaving you are creating negative self-talk in their heads because that is what they are growing up hearing from you.
+Constantly shaming your child when they are misbehaving creates a negative self-talk in their heads because that is what they are consisently hearing from you.

 If your hope is to raise a child that is kind to others, encourage that behavior.
 Verbally point out when they are kind to others and how it makes them feel.

 Our words as parents have the power to transform our children’s mindset and belief structure.
-Not to mention they will stick with them for the rest of their life.
+Not to mention they will stick with them for the rest of their lives..